MehulSali/Startup-Synergy-Dashboard/README.md

   This project showcases the power of data analytics in driving business insights and strategic decisions.
 By transforming raw startup funding data into a user-friendly dashboard, it demonstrates skills in data manipulation, visualization, and web-based analytics tool development.

-  The Startup Insights Dashboard is an excellent addition to a portfolio, highlighting expertise in:
+  The Startup Synergy Dashboard is an excellent addition to a portfolio, highlighting expertise in:

   Data Analysis: Extracting and interpreting key insights from large datasets.
   Visualization: Communicating complex information effectively through visual tools.